This story is read aloud at: https://youtu.be/loy4L5RFLH8

 Bonnie questioned, “Why are these numbered?”

-It was 1889 and a balloon debut would be unusual for the small town of 5000.
+It was 1889, and a balloon debut would be extraordinary for the small town of five thousand.
 But the weather was unusually pleasant for February in Texas.
 No winds were blowing.
 It was as if a false spring had emerged from the dullness.
 It was perfect weather for a balloon event.

-Bonnie suddenly recognized the pattern on this balloon as the one her father rescued during the war and stored in their attic in New Mexico.
+Bonnie suddenly recognized the pattern on this particular balloon.
+It was the one her father rescued during the war and stored in their attic in New Mexico.

-Meanwhile in the Cuchillo Negros Mountains of New Mexico her father was teaching the “Gold, Silver and Zinc” mining craft to Wallace, a man with whom Bonnie fell in love.
-It was highly strange for the balloon to be in San Angelo when the men and her mother were in New Mexico.
-She began to get suspicious.
-But Bonnie was highly distrustful of everything; including her own marriage and her own niche in the world.
+Meanwhile, in the Cuchillo Negros Mountains of New Mexico, her father was teaching the gold, silver, and zinc mining craft to Wallace, a man with whom Bonnie had fallen in love.
+It was most strange for the balloon to be in San Angelo when the men and her mother were in New Mexico.
+She began to get suspicious—but Bonnie was highly distrustful of everything, including her own marriage and niche in the world.